lefevre-fraser/GME/Doc/README_in.txt

     - IMgaVersionInfo was renamed to IGMEVersionInfo, and moved to MGACoreLib
     - IMgaDecoratorCommon::DrawEx parameters were changed to ULONG and ULONGLONG
   - Fixed bug with disabling components in User mode when they are enabled in System mode (GME-320)
-  - Fixed bug with in Set Mode where unselected Atoms and Models didn't have a name label (GME-305)
+  - Fixed bug in Set Mode where unselected Atoms and Models didn't have a name label (GME-305)
   - Installer includes registry entries for more IMga COM interfaces, which fixes "No such interface" errors under Java and other non-STA code (GME-257)
   - Other bugfixes.
 See http://escher.isis.vanderbilt.edu/JIRA/browse/GME